Deserted Medieval Villages

 Upsettlington

-Topographical survey has provided new information about this settlement, perhaps better described as a shrunken medieval village.
-More info coming soon!
+Topographical survey and excavations have provided new information about this settlement, perhaps better described as a shrunken medieval village.
+More information coming soon!